uswds/uswds-site/_together/01-summary.md

   - heading: Research
     description: |-
       In March 2022, the USWDS team brought together researchers, designers, and engineers to conduct research into inclusive design patterns.

+bullet_list_diversity:
+- Have we considered all possible audiences?
+- Who does it leave out?
+- Is success defined for a broad range of users?
+- Are users, especially those historically excluded, effectively represented?

+bullet_list_equity:
+- Who may bear disproportionate opportunity costs or burdens?
+- Who may exert disproportionately more effort or resources to participate?
+- Who benefits most?
+Who is most vulnerable to harm?

+bullet_list_inclusivity:
+- Can a person see themselves in the design?
+- Are we creating a sense of belonging?
+- Are diverse voices included in the feedback?
+- Are the experiences of people most impacted meaningfully reflected?
+- Who is being excluded or disempowered?

+bullet_list_accessibility:
+- Can all users, including those using assistive technologies, effectively complete the interactions?
+- Is the digital experience not only conformant to requirements, but equally usable?
+- Are we excluding anyone based on the technology they use?
 ---
 <style>
   .bg-indigo-cool-70 .footnote {